Enrique Pieretto

-Enrique 'Kike' Pieretto Heiland (born 15 December 1994) is an Argentina international rugby union player who plays for Provence Rugby.
+Enrique 'Kike' Pieretto Heiland (born 15 December 1994) is an Argentina international rugby union player who plays for Zebre Parma.
 He previously played for Scottish United Rugby Championship side Glasgow Warriors and the Australian side New South Wales Waratahs.

 Career

 Professional career

 He was part of the training group contingent at the Jaguares in the 2016 Super Rugby season, but despite this made 8 appearances for the Super Rugby side.

 Pieretto suffered an ACL injury prior to the 2018 Super Rugby season that ruled him out of action for 6 to 7 months.

 Pieretto joined English club Exeter Chiefs in November 2019 for the remainder of the 2019–20 season, and joined Scottish Pro14 club Glasgow Warriors on a two-year contract from the 2020–21 season.

 He became Glasgow Warrior No. 313 on his debut on 28 August 2020 against Edinburgh at Murrayfield Stadium.
-He won the Most Improved Player award in the season 2020-21.
+He won the Most Improved Player award in the season 2020–21.

 He joined New South Wales Waratahs on loan in May 2024.

-He joined French club Provence Rugby in September 2024.
+He joined French club Provence Rugby in September 2024 until December 2025, when he signed for Zebre Parma.